 In the event of any query or complaint in connection with the information we hold about you, please email us HERE.

 Job applicants, current and former employees data

 Danny Thomas Coaching Academy is the data controller for the information you provide during the application and recruitment process unless otherwise stated.
-If you have any queries about the process or how we handle your information please contact our Business Manager HERE.
+If you have any queries about the process or how we handle your information please contact us HERE